bigstobal/Minecraft-Overviewer/README.md

 This fork changes some of the assets and adds blocks that have not been added yet.

 ## List of changes
-* merged Pull request #1839 from parent repo
+* Merged Pull request #1839 from parent repo
+* Slightly modified css
+* config included